LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025_08_03/index.md

     )
 ```

-As shown in the code above, I have only re-written the functions which
+As shown in the code above, I have only rewritten the functions which
 were needed.
 The `get_giga_model` function for every approach that I make is a way to have
 `dependency injection`.
-The name of all functions are the same, I only change the import.
+The names of all functions are the same; I only change the import.

 ## Final thoughts

 I think putting all the actions which is needed for a model to create
-the result that is intended to create, is a good technique.
+the result that is intended to create is a good technique.
-My code still modular, because model, preprocesses and transforms
+My code is still modular, because models, preprocesses, and transforms
-work separately but they are in a `bundle` that I can use multiple time.
+work separately, but they are in a `bundle` that I can use multiple times.